jundalisay/superb/content/en/research/other/alien/essassani/basics.md

 3. Act on your Excitement/Passion with absolutely no insistence or assumption or expectation of what the outcome should be.
 Very often the ideal outcome will not be what you expect or intend.
 Your Higher Self knows the ideal outcome, but your physical mind can not really know that in advance.

 4. Choose to remain in a positive state - regardless of what happens.

 If something undesireable happens, by remaining in a positive state even then, you are able to gain some positive benefit from that situation.

 If you remain in a positive state, you can discover HOW it can serve you in a beneficial manner.

 Any circumstance is actually neutral, with no built-in meaning.
 You deteremine whether it has a positive or negative effect, based on the MEANING that you PROJECT into that fundamentally-neutral situation.

-5. Constantly investigate your belief systems , and release & replace the unpreferred beliefs=
+5. Constantly investigate your belief systems , and release & replace the unpreferred beliefs:
 - The fear-based beliefs you might have.
 - The beliefs that are not in alignement with who you prefer to be.

 This activates synchronicity which is the organizing principle of the entire universe.
-(Synchronicity is the "networking" and coordination of all parts of the universe with each other - through the one Universal Mind.)
+Synchronicity is the "networking" and coordination of all parts of the universe with each other - through the one Universal Mind.

-And so, by activating this synchronicity, automatically, things in your life flow more naturally, pleasantly, and desirably for you - and in perfect timing.
+By activating this synchronicity, things in your life flow more naturally, pleasantly, and desirably for you automatically, in perfect timing.